-795 ~~subregion compared to the other three.
-These findings support previous research suggesting that rock glaciers are predominantly concentrated in colder and drier environments, typically at higher elevations and latitudes (Veetttil et al., 2018).
-In such conditions, permafrost formation and persistence are enhanced due to reduced melting and energy input.
-However, the overall smaller extent of rock glaciers in this inventory relative to other Andean regions may indicate the presence of discontinuous permafrost, which tends to be constrained to favorable microclimatic conditions-especially south-facing slopes~~

-800 ~~(Andrés et al., 2011).
-A clear latitudinal gradient is observed, with the number of rock glaciers increasing from north to south, consistent with decreasing MAAT and precipitation levels-except in the SWOT subregion.
-This trend aligns with the theoretical expectation that colder and more arid climates reduce internal ice melt and preserve debris cohesion, supporting the sustained creep of rock glaciers (Jorgenson et al., 2010).
-In the SWOT subregion, although precipitation increases due to moisture-laden winds from the Atlantic, low temperatures still permit the existence of rock glaciers.
-Conversely, in the northern~~

-805 ~~subregions, the dominance of clean and debris-covered glaciers (INAIGEM, 2023), along with more temperate climates and higher precipitation levels (Bonshoms et al., 2020; Sagredo and Lowell, 2012), likely inhibits widespread rock glacier formation.~~

-Compared to other regions of South America, the results of this work show that Peruvian rock glaciers are found in areas with relatively higher MAAT.
-For instance, Azócar and Bremning (2010) report rock glaciers in the semi-arid Andes of Chile 810 occurring under MAATs of 0.5 to 1°C, and Esper Angillieri (2017) notes -2°C in Argentina, whereas the dataset of this inventory has an average MAAT of 1.1°C. This relatively high value in Peru may be associated with the predominance of transitional rock glaciers, which are indicative of ongoing degradation.
+In summary, temperature (elevation/latitude) sets a relevant characteristic of rock glaciers (tropical permafrost is restricted to >~5000 m), whereas precipitation and related factors describe a priority distribution in dry and cold environments.
+These findings are consistent with regional studies in South America (e.g., Azócar and Brenning, 2010; García et al., 2017) that emphasize a "sweet spot" of cold and dry conditions for rock glacier prevalence, typically at higher elevations and latitudes 495 (Veettil et al., 2018).
+Future climate changes (warming and changes in precipitation) will likely have complex effects: warming alone will reduce the climatic envelope for rock glaciers upwards, but increasing aridity (if it occurs) could offset some insulating effects of snow (Jorgenson et al., 2010).
+However, the overall smaller extent of rock glaciers in this inventory relative to other Andean regions may indicate the presence of discontinuous permafrost, which tends to be restricted to favorable microclimatic conditions, especially on south-facing slopes (Andrés et al., 2011).
+A clear latitudinal gradient is observed, with 500 the number of rock glaciers increasing from north to south, consistent with decreasing MAAT and precipitation levels, except in the SWOT subregion, where precipitation increases due to moisture-laden winds from the Atlantic.
+In contrast, in northern subregions, the predominance of clean, debris-covered glaciers (INAIGEM, 2023), together with more temperate climates and higher precipitation levels (Bonshoms et al., 2020; Sagredo and Lowell, 2012), has likely inhibited widespread rock glacier formation.
+Compared to other regions of South America, the results of this work show that Peruvian rock glaciers are found in 505 areas with relatively higher MAAT.
+For instance, Azócar and Brenning (2010) report rock glaciers in the semi-arid Andes of Chile occurring under MAATs of 0.5 to 1°C, and Esper Angillieri (2017) notes -2°C in Argentina, whereas the dataset of this inventory has an average MAAT of 1.1°C. This relatively high value in Peru may be associated with the predominance of transitional rock glaciers, which are indicative of ongoing degradation.
 When analyzed by activity status, active rock glaciers occur under the coldest conditions, with a mean MAAT of 1.08°C, followed by transitional (1.21°C) and relict (1.58°C) forms.
-This supports the notion that permafrost and internal ice can persist under slightly positive MAATs due to thermal insulation 815 provided by the debris mantle or active layer (Barsch, 1996; Gruber and Haeberli, 2007).
+510 This supports the notion that permafrost and internal ice can persist under slightly positive MAATs due to thermal insulation provided by the debris mantle or active layer (Barsch, 1996; Gruber and Haeberli, 2007).
 Precipitation values in the Peruvian Andes exceed those reported in comparable inventories.
 For instance, Rangecroft et al. (2014) reported 250-300 mm/year in Bolivia, and Esper Angillieri (2017) found values as low as 6-37 mm/year in Argentina.
 Despite these differences, the presence of rock glaciers at much higher precipitation levels (1000-2000 mm/year) has been documented in other high mountain environments, such as the Himalayas and the Caucasus (Abdullah and Romshoo, 2024; Tielidze et al., 2023).
-This supports 820 the view that MAAT is a more critical control on rock glacier distribution than precipitation (Bhat et al., 2025).
+This supports the view that MAAT is a more critical control on rock glacier distribution than precipitation (Bhat et al., 2025).